Alex-Lee06/Hadoop-2.7.6-Installation-Guide/Hadoop Installation Guide for Ubuntu 18.md

 * Java version 1.7.0 or 1.8.0

-  > If you don't have a java version to install it is below
+  > If you don't have a java version you will need to install it.
+The reason why you need java is because hadoop uses JVM to do it's executions

   ```
   $ sudo apt-get install default-jdk